Trafficking Risk in Sub-Saharan African Supply Chains

 Use of Export Processing Zones (EPZs):

 The U.S. Department of State reports that the Seychelles International Trade Zone (SITZ) Act of 1995 created international trade zones, which act as both free ports and export processing zones.
-These zones include: exemptions from customs duties on capital equipment to be used in SITZ, exemption from business tax, trade tax and withholding tax, exemption from social security contributions, exemption from fees with respect to work permits, entitlement to full foreign ownership.
-The Seychelles Financial Service Authority regulates the SITZ.[22]
+These zones include: exemptions from customs duties on capital equipment to be used in SITZ, exemption from Seychellois business tax, trade tax, and withholding tax, exemption from social security contributions, exemption from fees with respect to work permits, entitlement to full foreign ownership, and exemption from Seychellois labor laws.[36]
+The Seychelles Financial Service Authority regulates the SITZ.

 In the SITZ, the government does not require that companies adhere to labor, property tax, and business or immigration law.
-It has been reported that companies in the SITZ paid foreign workers lower wages, delayed their salaries, forced them to work longer hours, and provided them with substandard housing.[23]
+It has been reported that companies in the SITZ retained foreign passports, paid lower wages to migrant workers, and restricted migrant workers’ movement outside of working hours.[37]

 Political Risk Factors